+We identified 33 fungi and 31 bacteria that significantly differed in CRC across eight cohorts.
 The meta-analysis approach has been used to evaluate and combine results of comparable studies58 with significant advantages of reducing the influence by most highly abundant features and weakening the batch effect.
-We applied the rank-sum method to identify 33 fungi and 31 bacteria that significantly differed in CRC across eight cohorts.
 Since few studies described the fungi associated with CRC, the bacterial populations we screened could prove that the fungal organisms we found were correct.
 Our results were supported by the fact that more than half of the cancer-related bacteria were carcinoma potential probiotics or pathogens, and four out of the top five were reported colorectal cancer pathogen, namely, F. nucleatum59, P. micra17, G. morbillorum60,61, and A. hadrus62 have been reported previously to promote CRC development and occurrence.
-It also proved that there might be existed several potential probiotics or pathogenic fungi we found, and the possibility of the top rankings p-value difference or the biggest value of |log⁡(FC)| would be more significant.
-Among the most effective two fungi, A. rambellii1 and R. irregularis63,64 were reported cancer related.
+It also proved that there might be existed several potential probiotics or pathogenic fungi we found.
+Among the most effective two fungi, A. rambellii29,30 and R. irregularis63,64 were reported cancer related.
 A. rambellii was the most significantly different fungi in CRC-control, as well as in CRC-adenoma comparison.
 It would create carcinogenic products, aflatoxin and aflatoxin precursor sterigmatocystin29,30.
 Salvianolic acids, as a result of the A. officinalis-R. irregularis symbiosis, showed a significant impact on cancer treatment63,64.
 Furthermore, other major affected compounds from A. officinalis-R. irregularis symbiosis, such as rosmarinic acid, ferulic acid, caffeic acids, and derivatives, present several health-related properties, such as antioxidant, anti-inflammatory, and antimicrobial activities65,66.
-A. rambellii and A. kawachii were the most enriched or depleted fungus in CRC.
+In the other way, A. rambellii and A. kawachii were the most enriched or depleted fungus in CRC.
 Even though both were from the same genus Aspergillus, the latter plays the opposite function in cancer.
-The crude enzyme extract derived from A. rambellii could enhance the antioxidative activities of Viscum album var. coloratum31 (Korean mistletoe; KM), a promising agent for treating colon cancer67, hepatoma, and immunomodulation in the previous study.
+The crude enzyme extract derived from A. rambellii could enhance the antioxidative activities of Viscum album var. coloratum31 (Korean mistletoe), a promising agent for treating colon cancer67, hepatoma, and immunomodulation in the previous study.
 In the other research, solid-state fermentation with A. kawachii would create the fermented silkworm was investigated anticancer activity in human hepatocellular carcinoma cells32.
-Collectively, our results evidenced the correctness of fungi selection, and the fungi were associated with CRC or adenoma, especially A. rambellii, R. irregularis, and A. kawachii.29,32686970160,71–7374
+Collectively, our results evidenced the correctness of fungi selection, and the fungi were associated with CRC or adenoma, especially A. rambellii, R. irregularis, and A. kawachii.

+The fungal-bacterial classifier could play more effectively than bacteria or fungal classifier in most situations.
+To be practical for clinical application with fungi, we thus sought to train the model with fungi or fungal-bacterial combinations.
+Two fungi (A. rambellii, and A. kawachii) and four bacteria (P. micra, F. nucleatum, G. morbillorum, and P. asaccharolytica) were filtered from 66 core species (33 fungi and 31 bacteria) as candidates of the single-feature model.
+Even though they have been reported to relate to cancer in previous researches29,32, it was the first time to be as biomarkers.
+Their individual effects were better than a lot of potential bacterial carcinogens or probiotics, such as S. thermophilus68, Prevotella intermedia69, and Dialister pneumosintes70.
+It disclosed that the fungus was the important overlooked potential CRC biomarker.
+The fungal-bacterial multi-features classifier profiled from multiple studies maintained an AUC of at least 0.75 in seven out of eight cohorts and achieved an accuracy similar to the traditional guaiac-based fecal occult blood test, a standard non-invasive CRC clinical test74.
+The combinated classifier improved 1.44% - 10.60% compared with traditional bacterial classifier in seven out of eight cohort.
+It revealed that the fungi could supplement the bacteria-invalid-cases and fungi might also play the important roles in colorectal carcinogenesis as bacteria.